0xKYC/.docs/IMPLEMENTATION.md

 ```

-Next, get proof from the wallet address you want to verifiy by calling the method <code>.getSBTData</code> inside the soulbound contract and then call <code>.verifyTx</code> from the verifier contract with this proof data (<i>click to expand</i>)
+Next, get proof from the wallet address you want to verifiy by calling the method <code>.getSBTData</code> inside the soulbound contract and then call <code>.verifyTx</code> from the verifier contract with this proof data

 ```javascript
     const soulbound = new web3.eth.Contract(soulboundAbi, soulboundContractAddress);